Jennifer Howze shares her story of what happened to her family and her life when she discovered her husband was gambling.

 A new mindset

-I wasn’t giving up on life, although I had had those thoughts over the previous months.
+I wasn’t giving up on life.
 But I realised in that moment that I had to give up on my old way of thinking about money, of expecting that I could somehow get my old life back.
 I had to quit thinking about this former plan I had mapped out.
 Things had changed and finally I realised I had to change too.

 The expected place for this story to end is with a swelling of music in which either I find a new power that creates huge financial wealth or leads to an understanding of life in which the ‘wealth’ is actually something more profound: a deeper love for my children, an appreciation for the beauty of nature, or maybe inner peace.